What do you do when friends come to town to visit family? Take their photos, of course.

 Thankfully, we started with the fence photographs first.
 We then moved to the wooded area.
 Once inside, we just made sure to stay as much as possible in the shade away from dappled light.
 My goal was to keep intense sunny spots from appearing in the photos.

 Our littlest member of the portrait session loved checking out the nature in the area.
 From the trees, insects, and running water, to the branches and leaves on the ground, plenty kept this toddler occupied between shots.
 Given the small size of the party, we kept a mental checklist of adult combinations to work in between interruptions in his attention span.
 We also kept the shoot to about 40 minutes to keep things from being overwhelming.

 Overall, we had fun capturing everyone on this mini-adventure in Colorado.
 Making time to create portraits in a place other than home makes for a fun time on your vacation.
 And, it helps capture those memories forever in a beautiful way.
 Check out the gallery below to see which photos Stacie and her family selected from the day.

 If you’re thinking of McKay Lake Trail portraits, here’s what you need to know:

-- Small parking lot with two handicapped spots (ideally carpool to this site)
+- Small parking lot with two disabled spots (ideally carpool to this site)

 - Kid-friendly (although, no restrooms or porta-potties)

 - Easy 1.6m hiking (see All Trails App for information)

 - Walkers, hikers, road bikers, and bird watchers